 I think so!
 But like others have said, I try to plan my outfits out ahead of time, before that morning.
 I def. am not a morning person either. lolposted over 4 years ago

-i usually write down what goes with what in my closet (the possibilities) so i dont have to sit and stare at my closet when i am heading out.posted almost 4 years ago
+i usually write down what goes with what in my closet (the possibilities) so i dont have to sit and stare at my closet when i am heading out.posted about 4 years ago

 Aha!
 Something I’ve had to worry about since returning to campus.
 I find that a lot of my summer fashion does not transfer to the school wardrobe so I tone things down with tights under shorts or short skirts, cardigans over exposed tops, and wear flats or low heels when walking.
 I try to accessorize but not toooo much.